-Since the general election results of February 2020, we’ve seen a lot of party political commentary.
-Party leaders and officials have been denoting parties they will/ will not negotiate with and their reason behind these decisions.
-The previous majority party, Fine Gael, lost 12 seats in the general election on the 7th of February 2020.
-This week Fine Gael expressed its expectation to go into Opposition in the Irish government, a move which would remove them from the arena of potential leadership.
+Since the general election results of February 2020, party leaders and officials have been denoting parties they will and will not negotiate with ahead of government formation.
+The previous majority party, Fine Gael, lost 12 seats in the general election on 7 February.
+This week Fine Gael expressed its expectation to go into opposition in the Irish government, a move which would remove them from the arena of potential leadership.

 With the emphasis on the parties, what do we really know about the potential leaders of the next government?

-Leo Varadkar, who is 41 years old, was born in the Rotunda hospital in Dublin.
+The current leader, Leo Varadkar, is 41 years old.
+He was born in the Rotunda hospital in Dublin.
 His father is from Mumbai in India and his mother was born in Dungarvan in County Waterford, Ireland.
-He was raised a Catholic in Ireland despite his father’s Hindu upbringing.

 His political career officially began when he was 20 years old when he replaced Sheila Terry as the Castleknock Representative on the Fingal County Council in 2003.
 He reached his political pinnacle in June 2017 when he replaced Enda Kenny as Taoiseach of Ireland.